Case of the Thorns: Background

 The defendant owned a 1-acre farm adjoining the plaintiff's 5 acres, which were separated by a hedge of thorn bush.
-The defendant was trying to retrieve thorns from a dividing hedge which had fallen onto the Plaintiff’s property.
-In retrieving the thorns the defendant had damaged some of the plaintiffs crops; specifically he “trampled and damaged" the crops.
+The defendant was trying to retrieve thorns from a dividing hedge which had fallen onto the Plaintiff's property.
+In retrieving the thorns the defendant had damaged some of the plaintiffs crops; specifically he "trampled and damaged" the crops.
 The issue was whether the defendant was liable for trespass.

+Until the invention of more sophisticated security systems, thorny branches were often used as a defense against burglary, being strategically planted below windows or around the entire perimeter of a property.

 Rule

 Although the decision was divided, the majority held that if a person damages another's property there is a tort even if the action that brought such damages was itself lawful.
 As Pigot, J states, "And so if a man has a fish-pond in his manor and he empties the water out of the pond to take the fishes and the water floods my land, I shall have a good action, and yet the act was lawful."